 Working Abroad in France

-Photo of Amboise, France in the Loire Valley. ©Gregory Hubbs.
+Photo of Amboise, France in the Loire Valley. © Transitions Abroad.

 Although France still remains one of the hot spots for American expatriates in continental Europe, the days when American expatriates could easily come to Paris and stay indefinitely are long over.
 For foreigners and especially for citizens of countries outside the EU, finding work and living in France is not an easy task.
 You are not only competing against French citizens, but also against citizens of other EU countries who do not need a work permit in order to work in France.

-The economic outlook for France is similar to that of other major European economies, although the French economy has proven to be more resilient in current the global recession than other countries in the Euro-zone.
-The economy is expected to shrink by 3% in 2009 before very slowly beginning to recover, as is the pattern for most countries in the Euro-zone.
-The unemployment rate in 2012 reached 10%.
-This means that the employment sector will remain tight for quite some time.
+The economic outlook for France is similar to that of other major European economies, although the French economy has proven to be more resilient in its recovery from the 2008 global recession than other countries in the Euro-zone.
 These macroeconomic factors also impact the job market for foreign job applicants, especially for citizens of countries outside the EU.
 If you want to successfully compete with local candidates for a job in France, you need to prove that your skills exceed those of your competitors, while dealing with the notorious red tape.
 For many jobs, excellent knowledge of the local language is essential, and having a working knowledge of French will significantly improve your chances of getting a job offer.
 There are multinational companies in France looking for American or English-speaking employees, but few of them will expand their operations in France during times of economic slowdown.

 But do not give up!
 Despite the current economic downturn in France, there are still jobs available for foreigners in a variety of fields and work schemes.
 Depending on the region, France has a shortage of skilled professionals in certain fields, such as engineering, information technology, health care, and teaching.
 If you fall into this category, your application for a work permit has a good chance of getting approved.
 Keep in mind that in the current economic climate it is easier for young people and students to find short-term work and internships than it is for experienced professionals to find legal employment in France.
 Below I have outlined several options for people who are interested in working in France, but do not have European citizenship or a French residency permit.